 ‘Lie there, my art.
 Wipe thou thine eyes; have comfort….’

-Ariel (Jack) explains how he has shipwrecked Prospero’s enemy, Alonso, King of Naples, with all the passengers now survivors on the island.
+Ariel (Jack) explains how he has shipwrecked Prospero’s enemy, Alonso, King of Naples, and all the passengers are now survivors on the island.
 Ariel asks for his freedom, but Prospero reminds him how he was cursed by the witch and Prospero used his magic to save him.

 ‘This damn’d witch Sycorax..’